MartinRixham/Datum/README.md

 It is common to want to be able to turn objects into JSON to send to the server.
 For this reason Datum.js attaches a `toJSON` method to each object in the view model.
-This method returns an object containing only data properties and subobjects that can be easily stringified and sent to the server.
+This method returns an object containing only data properties that can be easily stringified and sent to the server.

     var viewModel = {